781flyingdutchman/background_downloader/README.md

 Several aspects of the downloader can be configured on startup:
 * Setting the request timeout value and, for iOS only, the 'resourceTimeout'
 * Checking available space before attempting a download
+* Activating a holding queue to manage how many tasks are executed concurrently
 * On Android, when to use the `cacheDir` for temporary files
 * Setting a proxy
 * Bypassing TLS Certificate validation (for debug mode only, Android and Desktop only)